 Liberation Theology

 Liberation theology, which emerged in Latin America in the 1960s, is another example of religion being used to challenge oppression.
-This theological movement emphasizes the need for the Church to stand in solidarity with the poor and oppressed and to work for social and economic justice.
+Practically speaking, this theological movement emphasizes the need for the Church to stand in solidarity with the poor and oppressed and to work for social and economic justice.
 Liberation theologians argue that the Gospel calls Christians to actively challenge unjust social structures and to fight for the liberation of the poor.

 Other Examples